NovySan/unl-digifab/sessions/week3.md

      - __Raster Engraving__: rendering a bitmap on the surface of something, row by row like an old school printer.
 BMPs.
    - In the Muse software (RetinaEngrave), "Cutting" and "Engraving" are both called Engraving.
 We just choose different power settings.
 See the chart at bottom of the page.
 <img src="https://user-images.githubusercontent.com/1598545/132678369-cbc08f46-2793-48e7-9f08-f020cf8dcfc6.png" width="400px">
-5. Cut demos
-   - We will use your HW1.
+5. Cut demos.
+We will use your HW1.

 # Cutting
 Full Spectrum Laser has their own engraving software called [RetinaEngrave](https://fslaser.com/re3/).
 We will use it from the workstation on the laser table.